inglada/iota2/doc/source/iota2_samples_management.rst

 splitGroundTruth
 ----------------

-By default this parameter is set to ``False``.
+By default this parameter is set to ``True``.
 In iota²'s outputs, there is a directory named ``dataAppVal`` which contains all learning and validation polygons by tiles.
 After a iota² run, the dataAppVal directory should contains two files : ``T31TCJ_seed_0_learn.sqlite`` and ``T31TCJ_seed_0_val.sqlite``.

 ..
 Note:: files T31TCJ_seed_0_*.sqlite contain polygons for each models, here discriminate thanks to the field ``region``.

+See what happened when this parameter is set to ``False`` in :download:`cfg <./config/config_splitGroundTruth.cfg>`

 As the dataBase input was not split, the two files must contain the same number of features.
 The entire dataBase is used to learn the model and to evaluate classifications.
 In pratice this situation should be avoided to reduce the spatial autocorrelation when computing the classification score.

-See what happened when this parameter is set to ``True`` in :download:`cfg <./config/config_splitGroundTruth.cfg>`

 .. _ratio: